 13. Caused My Large Firm to Purchase Time Matters 2.0: When my large law firm switched from DOS to Windows in 1998, I had to replace the OIS and DataPerfect with a Windows based contact management program.
 After researching the available contact management programs at that time, I concluded that Time Matters 2.0 was the best contact management program.
 I convinced the Board of Directors of my firm to purchase a 20 user license.
 I became the systems administrator of TM 2.0 on the firm’s network.
 The only people in my 80 lawyer firm who used Time Matters from 1998 – 2001 when I left the firm were the people in the corporate department.
 The firm had a wonderful training room with ten computers connected to the network, white boards, tables and chairs.
 I used to offer classes on how to use Time Matters and never once had a lawyer attend.
 Only a few secretaries ever came.
 This leads me to Keyt’s Technology Rule Number 3.

 14. Created an Internet Website Gets a Ton of Visitors: In 2001, one of my areas of practice was internet law, including domain name law.
 I wanted to show my clients and potential clients that I understood the internet.
 I also had a desire to write articles to help people understand the law.
 In the winter of 2001 I started my website at www.keytlaw.com.
 I did not start tracking visitors until November 2002.
 I can remember when I was paying $300 a month for pay for click advertising and getting 3,000 visitors a month to www.keytlaw.com.
 I thought it was awesome to have that many people visiting “my place of business” every month.
-For the calendar year 2011 www.keytlaw.com had 1,957,043 visitors (an average 163,000/month) according to a 2011 year end report generated by the web tracker software my host company Bluehost uses to track traffic to my website.
+For the calendar year 2011 www.keytlaw.com had 1,957,043 visitors (an average 163,000/month in 2011).

 15. Learned Microsoft FrontPage: To create my original website, I had to learn Microsoft FrontPage.
 It has a learning curve, but once I got over the initial hump, it has been a easy to use and simple program ever since.
 I am the only person who has ever worked on www.keytlaw.com.
 It is entirely my creation.
 I could have paid somebody to create my website, but for what I now have, I would have paid hundreds of thousands of dollars.
 Had I not learned FrontPage, I would now be completely at the mercy of whoever was my current web developer.
 The slightest change would cost money and perhaps take hours or days to appear.
 Because I knew FrontPage, I can fix an error on my website myself in a few minutes from the time a user alerts me of the error or bad link.